 The emulsification index E is calculated as the ratio of the height of the emulsion layer and the total height of liquid.
-The results for emulsification index of

-Biosurfactant producing Pseudomonas aeruginosa for diesel, petrol, kerosene and vegetable oil such as coconut oil, gingly oil, groundnut was given in Table - 3.
-The maximum emulsification index is obtained for diesel which is shown in figure 6 and 7.
+The results for emulsification index of biosurfactant producing strain MS3 for diesel, petrol, kerosene and vegetable oil such as coconut oil, gingly oil, groundnut was given in Table -3.
+The maximum emulsification index is obtained for diesel.